NoroffFEU/development-platforms/svelte-case-study.md

    </ul>
  </div>
 ```
-This code will generate the items straight in the html using the `#await` syntax.
+This code will generate the items straight in the HTML using the `#await` Svelte syntax.

-You combine this with a script tag in the svelte file where you will be setting up the fetch.
+You combine this with a script tag in the Svelte file where you will be setting up the fetch.
 ```js
 <script>
   const baseUrl = "your url";